 - They once realized they could make a lot of money just selling souvenirs for the some tournament or another, and set themselves to go into legit business doing so.
 They succeeded just after the tournament was over and the demand was gone, leaving them out of money, again.

-- In Naruto Orochimaru has managed to single-handedly construct a series of immense underground bunkers populated by fanatic followers hidden throughout the Elemental Nations.
+- Orochimaru has managed to single-handedly construct a series of immense underground bunkers populated by fanatic followers hidden throughout the Elemental Nations.
 On top of this, he has managed to conduct extensive large-scale experiments on human subjects.
 He throws away powerful minions like confetti.
 And despite setbacks, he never seems to face any serious damage to his organization, just his own person.

-- Madara seems to have access to all of the abandoned assets of the Uchiha clan, to the point that he can afford an entire building just to store eyes.
+- Tobi seems to have access to all of the abandoned assets of the Uchiha clan, to the point that he can afford an entire building just to store eyes.

 - Nadia: The Secret of Blue Water averts this with Gargoyle's mooks reporting how his dark matter (I.E. commerce in wool and banking) is proceeding, and how it is paying for things like his submarine and the Tower of Babel.